Can we use heavy nuclei to detect relic neutrinos?

-This is precisely what happens for $\Tm$ and $\Sm.$ We conclude, that for the isotopes of our interest, $\Tm$ and $\Sm,$ the values of the $\delta$ factors, Eq.~\eqref{eq:deltafactors}, are beyond the reach of pure theory, which naturally brings us to the next section.
+This conclusion may be relieved for heavy isotopes by the Coulomb attraction, which introduces two modifications.
+Firstly, the electronic wave-function are distorted by the presence of a ``point charge'', resulting in additional known energy-dependent coefficients in the expansion \eqref{eq:expansion1}.
+Secondly, the account for the non-zero size of the charge adds another dimensionless parameter $\xi \cdot R \equiv \alpha Z/R \cdot R$ to $p_{e,\nu} R$ in \eqref{eq:expansion1}.
+For heavy nuclei one can expect this parameter to be dominant if $\xi/Q\gg 1$.
+This motivates the so-called $\xi$-approximation, in which one keeps only expansion in the parameter $\alpha Z$ and is left with a single nuclear constant.
+In this case, the spectrum of isotopes that undergo non-unique transitions has the allowed shape, and the usual technique of relating the neutrino capture cross-section to the half-life time of the isotope may be used.